 - Only limited themes and plugins are available in the marketplace

-If you’re looking to build an entry-level website with a limited budget, Ghost might not be the right solution.
 Unlike WordPress, you won’t be able to install Ghost on a shared hosting environment.
 For the best experience, it’s advised to install Ghost on VPS hosting and above.
+A VPS hosting costs you around $10 to $20 per month.

 Weebly lets you quickly build a website the way you want with its easy-to-use drag and drop builder.
-You can add a blog and even integrate an eCommerce storefront into your Weebly website.
+You can add a blog and even integrate an eCommerce storefront onto your Weebly website.

 - A free plan is available that lets you start a basic website on Weebly.com subdomain.